 Speaking of the beach itself, the sands were amazing.
 Some families played volleyball here.
 It was great to walk in the evenings.
 But the water was dirty.
 It wasn’t a divable spot – I found mudskippers jumping around on the shore rocks.

 It was, however, fine for kayaking.
 This didn’t cost extra – it was all part of the accommodation.
-A bunch of kayaks, oars, and life jackets was at our disposal.
+A bunch of kayaks, oars, and life jackets were at our disposal.
 We all kayaked once in the evening and early morning the next day.

 Another post for you to read: Indonesia Visa for Indians: A Detailed Guide to Scoring One!